 The most popular alloys of copper are bronze (copper-tin) and brass (copper-zinc).
 After all, they were discovered several thousand years prior to the copper alloys of today.
 In fact, bronze had become even more popular than copper itself for some time, so much so that an entire era was named after it.
 At present, there are over a hundred different types of copper alloy.
 Here are some of the most prominent of them:

-Muntz metal is a particularly interesting alloy that is commonly used in shipping and in the manufacturing of bolts.
-However, people have found many more uses for muntz metals since they are lightweight and extremely durable.
-Historically, muntz metals were used in all things shipping, from lining the lower parts of pier pilings to the hulls of ships and then later to manufacturing bolts.
+- Muntz Metal.
+Thiscopper alloy is commonly used in shipping and in the manufacturing of bolts.
+People found other uses for Muntz metal considering that it’s lightweight and extremely durable.
+Historically, Muntz metals were used in all things shipping, from lining the lower parts of pier pilings to the hulls of ships and then later to manufacturing bolts.
 Muntz has truly found its place among the metal alloy giants in the manufacturing world thanks to its ability to stand up against some of the most corrosive environments.

 - Copper: C101 and C110

 - Brass: C230, C260, C272, C330, and C360

 - Naval Brass: C464 and C 485